Although it is rare, some TBI patients can develop high blood pressure after head injury.

 Mindfulness and meditation techniques are both effective methods for lowering blood pressure after head injury.

-Mindfulness simply means staying mentally present to your surroundings.
+Mindfulness simply means staying mentally present to your surroundings and the current moment.
 This helps you ignore the constant chatter that our brains normally produce, which is often the source of our stress and anxiety.

 To stay mentally present, it helps to have a point of focus that pulls your attention to your body.
 For most people, this point of focus is their breath.